 …for about the first five seconds.
 The typing experience isn’t all good.
 Unlike my K250, the K830’s keys are completely flat.
 Come to think of it, the entire keyboard is completely flat.
 There’s no natural slope to make it easier for longer typing sessions.
 There’s no rounding to the keys so they don’t “cup” your fingers as you hit the keys.
 There’s no satisfying click of the keys as you type, but a noiseless, somewhat squishy feeling as the key is pressed.
 This makes it a bit difficult to try to type anything more than an email address or a password.
 I tried to type out a few sentences as my normal typing test and it was slower and more error-filled than usual.
 I definitely couldn’t live with this keyboard as my primary PC keyboard.
 It’s not built for speed.

 Keep in mind though, Logitech makes it very clear that this is a “living room HTPC keyboard for your connected TV.”
 Silent keys won’t disturb your friends during the movie.

-Above the trackpad there’s volume up and down buttons as well as a mute option.
-On the upper left hand corner of the front (i.e. not on the typing surface itself) there’s a separate “left click” button, so you can select an item with a click of your left finger while you’re operating the trackpad with your right hand.
+Above the trackpad, there are volume up and down buttons as well as a mute option.
+On the upper left-hand corner of the front (i.e. not on the typing surface itself) there’s a separate “left click” button, so you can select an item with a click of your left finger while you’re operating the trackpad with your right hand.
 On the opposite corner is the power switch, which is a sliding switch with just the right amount of resistance.
 It will be next to impossible to “accidentally” turn off the keyboard.
 Finally, there’s a micro-USB port on the top to charge the internal rechargeable battery.

 On the bottom of the K830 are four rectangular rubber feet to give it a little extra traction on smooth surfaces.